 - Administration of medicine (too much or not enough)

-- Not giving medical care
+- Failure to ensure appropriate medical care

 - Dishonest use of money or assets